• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Sambar Powder is a masala blend of lentils & spices that makes Sambar divinely delicious.
-Sambar Powder is a handy masala common in most of South India households stocked to make Sambar effortlessly, makes sambar flavourful & tasty too.
-Sambar Powder Recipe is presented here in home style & traditional versions step by step with video.
+Sambar Powder is a masala blend of lentils and spices that makes Sambar divinely delicious.
+Sambar Podi called in Tamil is a handy masala common in most of South India households stocked to make Sambar effortlessly, makes sambar flavorful & tasty too.
+Learn to make Sambar Powder Recipe with step by step pictures and video.

 Sambar Powder – Sambar Masala – Sambar Podi